 - Dietary Restrictions on Your DIS Study Tour

-Your dietary restrictions are taken from your initial student registration, and all meals on your Program Study Tour, Optional Study Tour, and/or DIScovery Trip are based off of that information.
-If you have any questions about this, make sure to contact the DIS Study Tours Department on email@example.com.
+Your dietary restrictions are taken from your initial student registration, and all meals on your Program Study Tour, Optional Study Tour, and/or DIScovery Trip are based on that information.
+If you have any questions about this, make sure to contact the DIS Study Tours Department at email@example.com.

 - Call Your Airline

 Reserve special meals well in advance of your scheduled flight.
 Some airlines will require that you state your special meal preferences at the time of booking.
 If needed, call the airport in advance to see if you can purchase certain foods past security (for example, plain yogurt).

 Think strategically on how you will communicate your dietary restrictions to restaurants when you are traveling to a new city.
 Bringing a note for the chef with some of the keywords in the local language, about your restriction, is a great way to make sure everyone is on the same page about your needs.
 You also might want to take advantage of products such as travel cards that translate your personal dietary restrictions into a variety of languages.
 Read more on selectwisely.com.

 You can never really predict what you will find in local supermarkets.
 Plan to bring a few snacks – more than you think you will need – just in case!

 You will always be able to find safe food options, and if you do advance research your travels might even bring you to exciting and different meals.
 At the same time, don’t assume all meals will be new and different.
 Depending on where you travel, you may have to repeat some meals based on what is available